W. Brett Wilson

-William Brett Wilson CM SOM (born July 1, 1957) is a Canadian investment banker, businessman, investor, and philanthropist.
+William Brett Wilson CM SOM (born July 1, 1957) is a Canadian investment banker, businessman, and investor.
 He was a season 3, 4 & 5 panellist on CBC Television's Dragons' Den.
 He has attracted widespread attention and media coverage for his controversial public statements, particularly on social media.

 Career

 Wilson graduated with degree in Civil Engineering and worked for Imperial Oil for three years in the oilfields of Western Canada.
-In 1985, he graduated from the University of Calgary with an MBA in entrepreneurship and began work as an investment banker with McLeod Young Weir Limited (now Scotia Capital).
+In 1985, he graduated from the University of Calgary with an MBA in entrepreneurship and began work as an investment banker with McLeod Young Weir (now Scotia Capital).
 Wilson co-founded an investment banking advisory firm, Wilson Mackie & Co., in 1991, and in 1993, co-founded FirstEnergy Capital Corp. in Calgary, Alberta with Rick Grafton, Jim Davidson, and N. Murray Edwards.
 FirstEnergy is a Canadian stock brokerage firm that provides investment-banking services to global participants in the energy sector.
 Wilson retired as Chairman of FirstEnergy in 2008.

 His sports interests include ownership in the Nashville Predators of the National Hockey League.